 ).
 Every effort will be made to accommodate, but if an age group is full, priority will be given to placing players on teams in their correct age.

 What is 'out of area'?

 The AYL is based on the principles of community based youth athletics.
 The Hawks are focused on serving the communities of Parker, Elizabeth, and Franktown.
 Players from these communities, or schools within these communities, are considered 'in-territory'.
 Players from outside these areas are considered 'out of territory'.
 Each team is allowed to have some out of territory players.
-In the CFC division, each team can have one out of territory player.
-AFC division teams can have two out of territory players and the NFC division teams are allowed up to four out of territory players.
+AFC division teams can have four out of territory players and the NFC division teams are allowed up to six out of territory players.

 Can I pick my child's team?